zenwheel/spatial_scripts/README.md

 ### slrspatial.py

 This is a similar script to the one above, except for not as inexpensive of cameras.
 I use it with a pair of Sony α6000 digital SLR Cameras with [SmallRig Camera Cages](https://www.amazon.com/dp/B0185IAYZY) that allow them to be mounted in weird ways, such as upside down or on their sides on a quick release rail like the above rig.
 To trigger them, I use a pair of [PROfezzion Wireless Shutter Release Remote Controls](https://www.amazon.com/dp/B09HJDZ5VL) which are RF and allow using multiple receivers on the same channel with the same remote.
-With one camera upside down, the lenses can get as close as 105mm, with them mounted on their edges, with the tops together I can get the lenses as close as a baseline of 85mm, which is basically touching with a standard lens.
+With one camera upside down, the lenses can get as close as 105mm, with them mounted on their edges.

+Using a [L Bracket](https://www.amazon.com/dp/B09RB11GK5) I mounted the cameras with the tops together, I can get the lenses as close as a baseline of 75mm, which is basically touching with a standard lens.
 There's no way to get a 65mm baseline like human vision, but this isn't too bad.

 I like to keep the landscape aspect ratio, so putting the cameras on their edge isn't my favorite, so that can be fixed by cropping the images and losing a few pixels (with the `-c option`) or just living with the slightly hyperstereo 105mm baseline.